Narvacan: Economy

+The main economic source of Narvacan is agriculture.
+Farmers produce rice, corn, cotton, and tobacco.
+Narvacan has established commercial spaces like the Narvacan Farmers Market.

 Government

 Local government

 Narvacan, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.